Create your own modules in NodeJS

 node samples/grading-example.js

-You should see the return values of our functions in the console log.
+You should see the return values of our function calls in the console log.

 Create a markdown-helpers module

-Now we'll create another module, which will be very important because we'll use in our final project.
-One of the great thing about modules, is that they can be re-used in any Node project.
+Now we'll create another module, which will be very important because we'll use it in our final project.
+One of the great things about modules, is that they can be re-used in multiple projects.

 Add a file named markdown-helpers.js to the modules folder, and put this code into it: